Baby cousin with cancer inspires girls to sew hospital gowns for sick kids across U.S. and Africa

 Once Giuliana learned to sew, her cousin was no longer hospitalized.
 But she started making cheerful gowns for other sick kids.
 Her first creations were gowns with flamingos and Paris-themed patterns for a child with cancer that her aunt knew.

 No child is ever charged for one of her gowns, which are paid for by donations of money and material.
-A local Starbucks outlet gave the project a $3,000 grant this year.
+The Starbucks Foundation gave the project a $3,000 grant this year.
 A hospital linen company, ImageFIRST in Clifton, New Jersey, cleans all the garments for free before they are sent to hospitals, and a women's group at a nearby housing development and a church youth group help out with about 40 volunteers cutting fabric for the girls.

 Giuliana gets help from her sister, who also loves sewing.
 Audrina will pitch in when Giuliana has homework to do, heading to the basement of their home in Freehold, New Jersey, not far from the Jersey Shore, that has been taken over by the sewing operation.